ait-aecid/alert-aggregation-generator/README.md

 - storage: True => Save generated meta-alerts to elasticsearch; False => only display
 - deltas: alertaggregation parameter

+Additionally, you can add any of the parameters accepted by the `elasticsearch-py` library.
+The most important of these are:

+- http_auth: ['elastic', 'changeme']
+- scheme: 'https'
+- port: 443

 ## How the generator works

 After running `generator.py`, the generator queries for aminer anomalies in the given elasticsearch instance.
 If it does not find anything, it waits a defined period (query_interval) and then queries again.
 When it find anomalies, it processes them to generate alert-groups and meta-alerts.